 Not everyone who qualifies for regular benefits qualifies for extended benefits.
 The weekly benefit amount of extended benefits is the same as the amount the recipient receives for regular unemployment compensation.

 It is critical to note that you cannot just apply for extended benefits on any given day.
 An unemployment benefits extension is only available when IL is experiencing very high rates of unemployment.
 It is only during these times that the state and federal governments will activate extended benefits programs, and they will mail out notifications to candidates who are eligible to receive extended benefits.

 Unemployment beneficiaries who are unsure about whether they might be eligible for an unemployment compensation extension can always contact an unemployment counselor to check on whether extended benefits are available.

-The federal unemployment extension program called the Emergency Unemployment Compensation (EUC08) expired in 2013.
-It is not presently known if the program will become active again.
-If you are curious about the EUC08 program, it is suggested that you contact the Illinois labor authorities or follow developments in the national news.
+It is suggested that you contact the Illinois labor authorities or follow developments in the national news.